 The City Clerk is responsible for the proper legislative and administrative conduct of municipal elections in the City of Windsor.

-In an effort to make the 2018 Municipal Election accessible to electors and candidates, the City Clerk has established Procedures Governing the Provision of Election Information and Services to Persons with Disabilities.
+In an effort to make the 2020 Ward 7 By-Election accessible to electors and candidates, the City Clerk has established Procedures Governing the Provision of Election Information and Services to Persons with Disabilities.
 This will ensure that persons with disabilities have an equal opportunity to fully participate in the voting process:

 Electors and candidates with disabilities have full and equal access to all election information and services.